 Longwood offers shuttle services for all students to get home for breaks.
 Students are picked up and dropped off at designated locations.
 Find out more about Shuttle Services.

 Memberships come in many convenient shapes and sizes.

-Meals can be used at our Residential Dining Facility in Dorrill Hall or Bene Pizza in Lancer Café.
-Bonus Dollars and Longwood Dollars are accepted at all Dining locations on campus.
+Meals can be used at our Residential Dining Facility in Dorrill Hall.
+Bonus Dollars are accepted at all Dining locations on campus.
 Visit the Dining web site for more information on meal plans.